 A beneficiary is anybody that receives anything from your will.
 This can even be for something as small as a pair of earrings.

-When you write your will, it’s a good idea to appoint executors – the people who will carry out all your wishes.
+When you write your will, it’s a good idea to appoint executors.
+These are the people who will carry out all your wishes.

 Executors don’t have to be beneficiaries – but they can be if you like.
 They can be a friend, family member, work colleague, lawyer – in fact anyone who’s over 18.

-If a person dies intestate (without a will) the courts will appoint a person (usually the deceased’s next-of-kin) to distribute the estate and pay any taxes or funeral costs.
-This person is known as an administrator.
+If a person dies intestate (without a will) the courts will appoint a person to distribute the estate.
+It’s usually the deceased’s next-of-kin.
+They also sort any taxes or funeral costs, and are termed an ‘administrator’.

 An LPA is the document (instrument) under which you (the donor) appoint a person or persons (your ‘Attorneys’) to manage your affairs should you become physically or mentally unable to do so for yourself.

-You appoint people you trust to be your attorneys so that in the event that you can no longer look after yourself, they are in charge of your property, finances, health and welfare.
+You appoint people you trust to be your attorneys in the event that you can no longer look after yourself.
+They are in charge of your property, finances, health and welfare.

-There are two types of LPA, Health and Welfare and Property and Affairs.
-The Property and Affairs ones cover everything to do with money – signing cheques, dealing with banks, your property etc. Lasting Powers of Attorney Health and Welfare allow the attorney to choose a new home for you or to select a care home, or care staff.
+There are two types of LPA: Health and Welfare, and Property and Affairs.
+The Property and Affairs LPAs cover everything to do with money – signing cheques, dealing with banks, your property etc. Health and Welfare LPAs allow the attorney to choose a new home for you or to select care options.
 It also allows them to deal with medical staff as if they were you.
-However they do have to be specifically given authority to refuse life sustaining treatment on your behalf and not everyone will choose to do that.
+However, they do have specific authority to refuse life-sustaining treatment on your behalf, and not everyone chooses to do that.

-An LPA fulfills the same role as an EPA used to – but if you’ve made a will using the term EPA it is probably best to have it updated as it may be invalid.
+An LPA fulfills the same role as an EPA used to.
+But if you’ve made a will using the term EPA it’s probably best to have it updated as it may be invalid.

-Probate is a term that’s commonly used to describe the process a will goes through when the testator (the person who made the will) dies.
+Probate describes the process a will goes through after the testator dies.
+The testator is the person who the will relates to.

-Permission for the will to be executed is granted by the Probate Registry.
+The Probate Registry grants permission for will execution.
 A will can fail at probate for a number of reasons, including spelling and grammar mistakes or any misinformation.

 I already have a will which just needs updating, what do I do?

-It depends on the changes that need to be made.
-When you write your will with certain will writers, they’ll give you the option of updating your will for free or for a reduced fee.
+It depends on the changes that need to be made when getting a will written.
+Certain will writers give you the option of updating your will for free or for a reduced fee.

-If you don’t have this option, you should seek legal advice from a professional as to whether a codicil (an extra bit) should be added, or whether the will needs to be re-written completely.
+If you don’t have this option, you should seek advice as to whether to add a codicil (an extra bit), or whether you need to re-write it completely.